 oyster sauce, and dumpling soup.
 The soup had noodles, clear broth, and cooked

 lettuce.
-Cooked lettuce was unusual to me, but tasty.
-The broth was very bland,
+Cooked lettuce was unusual to me, but tasty!

 in soupy, fried, and saucy things, I needed some serious clean up.
 Especially